Letitia Christian Tyler

-Letitia Christian Tyler (November 12, 1790 – September 10, 1842) was the first lady of the United States from 1841 to 1842 as the first wife of President John Tyler.
+Letitia Christian Tyler (née Christian; November 12, 1790 – September 10, 1842) was the first lady of the United States from 1841 to 1842 as the first wife of President John Tyler.
 After meeting in 1808, the two married in 1813.
 Tyler managed their plantation in Virginia while her husband progressed his political career at the state capital and in Washington, D.C., accompanying him only while he was governor of Virginia.
 She had a stroke in 1839 that left her permanently disabled.

 Tyler became the second lady of the United States when her husband became vice president of the United States in 1841, and she became the first lady when President William Henry Harrison died the following month and her husband ascended to the presidency.
 Tyler was unable to perform the duties of first lady due to her health, delegating them to her daughter-in-law Priscilla Cooper Tyler.
 She died of a second stroke in 1842, becoming the first person to die while serving as first lady of the United States.
 Tyler played virtually no role in her husband's presidency, but maintained a positive reputation among the American people.